thisismypassport/shrinko8/README.md

 * Renaming assumptions: (`--rename-safe-only` disables these):
     * Your cart doesn't mix identifiers and strings when indexing tables or _ENV.
 (E.g. it doesn't access both `some_table.x` and `some_table["x"]`).
     * Your cart does not use _ENV (except for some simple cases)

+* Builtin usage assumptions (`--builtins-safe-only` disables these):
+    * Your cart does not override builtin functions via _ENV.

 * Reordering assumption: (Only relevant under `--focus-tokens`; `--reorder-safe-only` disables it; complex to describe but hard to break):
     * Your cart does not access freshly-assigned variables or table members inside meta-methods or builtins overridden via _ENV.
 (See example [here](#prevent-merging-of-specific-statements))